 - Ensure policies are easy to find.
 If your policy is buried in an intranet, it isn’t going to be used.
 Making your policy visible keeps it top of mind.
 And if you update it, plan a procedure to inform employees of this change.

 - Emphasize the benefits.
 Explaining the reasons behind the policy and how it benefits all employees helps with acceptance.
 Not only having a policy to follow, but holding everyone accountable (no exemptions, regardless of rank), keeps it fair all around.

-To learn more about booking and managing travel all in one place, download our guide.
+To learn more about traveler behavior, download our infographic.